Showing Up in the RainNov 01, 2021

 Most contestants who tap out do so because their emotions tell them they can’t do it.

 In one of my favorite episodes, the male contestant taps out after 48 hours, leaving the female contestant to survive alone for the remaining 19 days.
 By day seven — with no food, no fire, and a shoddy shelter - she reminds herself, I want to be here.
 I chose this.
-I knew it wasn’t going to be easy.
+I knew it was going to be hard.

 I found myself saying the same thing at my last antique sale at Randolph Street Market in downtown Chicago, where I sold under my jobby name, Megillicutti.